Wildlife of Sierra Leone: Reptiles

 There are 67 known species of reptiles, three of which are endangered, in Sierra Leone including several large reptiles.
-There are three species of crocodiles, the Nile crocodile, the slender-snouted crocodile which lives in forest streams, dwarf crocodile found in mangrove swamps.
+There are three species of crocodiles, the West African crocodile, the slender-snouted crocodile which lives in forest streams, dwarf crocodile found in mangrove swamps.
 All the species of sea turtles live in the waters of Sierra Leone with the green turtle and leatherback turtle laying eggs on the shores including on Sherbro Island and Turtle Island.
 Common species of lizard include the large Nile monitor, the agama seen around settlements, the Brook's house gecko often lives inside houses, and chamaeleos.

 Amphibians

-As of 2009, the critically endangered Tai toad was discovered in the Gola Forest, which was thought to be endemic to Taï National Park in Côte d’Ivoire.
+As of 2009, the critically endangered Tai toad was discovered in the Gola Forest, which was thought to be endemic to Taï National Park in Ivory Coast.

 Fish

 A snake eel is a marine fish only known from a single specimen found in the gut of another fish off the coast of Sierra Leone.
 The country also hosts a number of killifish in the genus Scriptaphyosemion as well as a number of freshwater catfish, including a species of electric catfish.